TheDhejavu/the-crypto-project/README.md

 #### NB: you can't spend your digital currency without your private key and once your private key is compromise, moving your money to a new wallet address is the best thing to do.

-The wallet system is independent of the blockchain network and it is built ontop of the `chain` Command line(the network default CLI) and also there is a dedicated executable file in the `binaries` folder coupled with basic commands for performing different actions
+The wallet system is independent of the blockchain network and it is built ontop of the `demon` Command line(the network default CLI) and also there is a dedicated executable file in the `binaries` folder coupled with basic commands for performing different actions

 ##### Download https://github.com/TheDhejavu/the-crypto-project/tree/master/binaries/wallet.exe